AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Auto-complete is not working in [!UICONTROL Content Fragment Model] search facet (SITES-1976).

-* If a content fragment contains a huge hierarchy of nested fragments the [!UICONTROL Content Fragment Editor] becomes irresponsive when loading side panel (SITES-1974).
+* If a content fragment contains a huge hierarchy of nested fragments, the [!UICONTROL Content Fragment Editor] becomes irresponsive when loading side panel (SITES-1974).

 * Global search in fragment picker path is not working (SITES-1973).